10 min read

 This is not opportunistic phishing.
 It is deliberate, context-aware fraud that depends on prolonged access inside Microsoft 365 mailboxes.

-That persistence, not credential theft, is exactly what modern MFA bypass techniques are designed to enable.
+That persistence is exactly what modern MFA bypass techniques are designed to enable.

-Adversary-in-the-middle phishing attacks proxy legitimate Microsoft sign-in flows in real time.
+Adversary-in-the-middle phishing attacks intercept legitimate Microsoft sign-in flows in real time.
 Users authenticate successfully, complete MFA, and receive valid sessions tokens.
 Attackers capture those tokens and reuse them from another device or location.

 At that point: